nup002/Mathboard/firmware/mathpad/mp1a/keymaps/default/symbols/README.md

     your_symbol_name,         // Name used in code (lowercase, underscores) 0x1234,                   // Unicode code point (find at unicode-table.com)
-    "\\yourlatex", LATEX_NORMAL,  // LaTeX command and sending method NULL, MOF_AS_IS_1SPACE    // Microsoft Office string and sending method );
+    "\\yourlatex", LATEX_NORMAL,  // LaTeX command and sending method NULL, MOF_1SPACE    // Microsoft Office string and sending method );
 ```

 4. Add your symbol to the corresponding header file (e.g., `logic_symbols.h`)
-5. If creating a new category, add an `#include` for your header file in `symbols.h`
+5. If creating an entirely new category, add an `#include` for your header file in `symbols.h`

-## Symbol Categories
+### Symbol Categories

 - `greek_symbols.c` - Greek letters (lowercase and uppercase)
 - `algebra_symbols.c` - Algebra and calculus symbols